playcanvas/developer.playcanvas.com/content/ja/user-manual/scripting/script-attributes.md

 });
 ```

 Use the enum property to declare the list of possible values for your enumeration.
-Property is an array of objects where each object is an option where `key` is a ttile of an option and `value` is a value for attribute.
+Property is an array of objects where each object is an option where `key` is a title of an option and `value` is a value for attribute.
 This property can be used for various attribute types, e.g. `number`, `string`, `vec3`.

 [1]: /api/pc.ScriptAttributes.html